ElectroDrome/core65x/README.md

 ---

-# Core65X – A Modular 8-Bit Retrocomputer System
+# Core65X – 8-Bit Retrocomputer System

 Welcome to the `Core65X` project, a fully documented, modular 6502 platform for learning, experimenting, and retro enthusiasm.
 The **Core65X** is a handcrafted, modular retro computer inspired by classic 6502 systems.
 It blends traditional 8-bit architecture with modern building blocks, aiming for transparency, tinkering, and technical elegance.